FaithDAnalyst/SQL-Projects/README.md

 SELECT *
 FROM master_customer;
+# How many unique customers, and products exist?
 SELECT DISTINCT COUNT(customer_name) AS unique_customer_count
 FROM master_customer;
--- Hobby Stores has 793 unique customers that patronises its outlets.
+-- Hobby Stores has 793 unique customers.

 SELECT DISTINCT COUNT(sub_category) AS unique_product_count
 FROM master_product;

--- Hobby Stores has 1,861 unique product that it offers.
+-- Hobby Stores has 1,861 unique products that it offers.

+# Using the WHERE CLAUSE, write a query that retrieves customer names who are 30 years old.

 SELECT customer_name AS customers_aged_30, age
 FROM master_customer
 WHERE age = 30
 LIMIT 3;
--- Hobby stores has 25 customers whose age is exctly 30 years.
+-- Hobby stores have 25 customers whose age is exactly 30 years.

+# What is the total number of customers in each segment?

 SELECT COUNT(segment) AS consumer_segment_count
 FROM master_customer